You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 By signing up with us, you’ll receive our helpful email updates with important news on teacher training, the ability to book school experience from our online portal, and access to our exclusive teaching events.

-If you’re interested in teaching physics, biology, maths, chemistry, languages, geography or computing you could be eligible for the free Premier Plus support – this is our enhanced service, which includes personalised support from a teaching expert throughout the application process.
+You could also be eligible for the free Teacher Training Adviser service – this is our enhanced service, which includes personalised support from a teaching expert throughout the application process.
 Register to receive this free support.

 How do I apply to train as a teacher?

-You can apply for the majority of teacher training courses via UCAS Teacher Training.
+You can apply for the majority of teacher training courses for 2019 via UCAS Teacher Training.

 What should I include in my personal statement on the teacher training application form?